A Doubled Adjacency Spectral Embedding Approach to Graph Clustering: Background

 \subsection{Measuring Performance of Clustering}

-As discussed in detail in \parencite{sussman2012consistent}, for a graph distributed according to the model defined in ~\ref{def:sbm}, we can use the following clustering criterion on the DASE to accurately assign nodes to blocks.
+As discussed in detail in \cite{sussman2012consistent}, for a graph distributed according to the model defined in \ref{def:sbm}, we can use the following mean square error criterion for clustering the rows of $\hat{X}$ into $K$ blocks: